TahirAcharya/OS/README.md

 Copy code
 gcc FCFS.c -o FCFS
 ./FCFS
-🧠 Contributions
-Contributions are welcome!
-If you’d like to improve or add new OS-related programs, kindly:

-Fork the repository

-Create a new branch

-Commit your changes

-Open a pull request

 📜 License
 This repository is licensed under the MIT License.
 Feel free to use and adapt the code for educational purposes with proper attribution.

-🏫 Acknowledgments
-Special thanks to:

-Faculty members of AIML Department, Acharya Institute of Technology

-Students of CSE (Data Science) and AIML for their enthusiasm in practical learning

 ⭐ Star this repository if you find it helpful!
-📧 For academic queries or collaborations: tahirmirji@acharya.ac.in
+📧 For academic queries or collaborations: tahir2968@acharya.ac.in